Jürgen Gjasula

-Jürgen Fatmir Gjasula (born 5 December 1985) is an Albanian professional footballer who plays as an attacking midfielder for Berliner AK 07.
+Jürgen Fatmir Gjasula (born 5 December 1985) is an Albanian professional footballer who plays as an attacking midfielder.
 He also holds German citizenship.

 Club career

-SC Freiburg
+Early life and SC Freiburg

+Gjasula was born in Tirana, Albania, and is the elder brother of Klaus Gjasula, who was also born there.
+Shortly after Klaus’s birth, the family emigrated to Freiburg, Germany, where both brothers grew up.
+Their given names were inspired by the German actor Klausjürgen Wussow, who portrayed Professor Klaus Brinkmann in the popular 1980s television series The Black Forest Clinic (Die Schwarzwaldklinik).
+According to reports, their grandmother was a devoted fan of the show and chose both names in tribute to the actor.

-Born in Tirana, Albania, Gjasula started his career in the town where he grew up at SC Freiburg in Germany in 2002.
-At the age of 17 he was put into the first team but did not make any appearances.
+Growing up in Freiburg, Gjasula joined the youth academy of SC Freiburg in 2002.
+At the age of 17, he was promoted to the first team but did not make any senior appearances during the 2003–04 season.

 1. FC Kaiserslautern

 Gjasula signed for 1.
 FC Kaiserslautern in 2004 and made it a total of seven appearances in one season.

 St. Gallen (loan)

 In 2005, Gjasula was loaned in club FC St. Gallen on Swiss Super League.
 At first season with St Gallen, he became a box-to-box goalscoring threat and typical number 10 so he signed a contract in 2006.